StepC-arch98/Manhua-Reading-List-App/README.md

 -	As a user, I want to be able to remove a manhua from my reading list
 -	As a user, I want to be able to search for a manhua from my reading list
 -	As a user, I want to be able to view all manhuas in my reading list
+-	As a user, I want to be able to save my manhua reading list to file
+-	As a user, I want to be able to load my manhua reading list from file